BFW-Stuttgart/LED-Mask-Project-Version-1/README.md

 # LED-Mask-Project-Version-1
-TThis is our project to create a mask witrh a LED-screen.
+TThis is our project to create a mask with a LED-screen.
 This project was undertaken by our trainees who train to become System Elecronicans here at the BFW Schömberg.

 We created this mask as a project to learn more about IoT, how to implement LED into wearables and how to deploy code to various IoT controllers.
 And furthermore, because it is a fun project that helped others who can see us laugh and talk while wearing a facemask.